Lamont Lilly: Community

 Lilly was awarded the 2015 Local Hero Citizen's Award by Indy Week for "pushing for workers' rights and police reform" and the 2017 Spectacular Magazine Man of the Year for "human rights and social justice".
-Most recently, the Courier Newsroom named Lilly as one of their "Heroes of 2020" for his continued activism in the Movement for Black Lives.
+The Courier Newsroom named Lilly as one of their "Heroes of 2020" for his continued activism in the Movement for Black Lives.
 He attributes much of his political development to Monica Moorehead, Pam Africa, Mark Anthony Neal, and Mumia Abu-Jamal.
 He has also credited the writings of Thomas Sankara, Lucille Clifton, Amiri Baraka, Henry Dumas, Sonia Sanchez, Gwendolyn Brooks, and Kwame Nkrumah with influencing his political beliefs.

 Lilly currently resides in Durham's historically African-American community, Old Hayti.
 He is also a member of the Alpha Kappa chapter of Kappa Alpha Psi fraternity.